 My math prep time is minimal because I rarely need to change centers, print materials, or prep elaborate lessons.
 I have more assessment data because I interact with students and can provide them support at their level.

 Ready To Give M.A.T.H.
 Workshop A Try?

 If you want to give M.A.T.H.
-Workshop a test drive in your own classroom, feel free to share any questions you have about implementation in the comments below.
+Workshop a test drive in your own classroom, grab your M.A.T.H.
+Workshop Starter Kit, and feel free to share any questions you have about implementation in the comments below.